reach-sh/reach-lang/docs/dev/src/reach/module/index.md

 ```

-The current version of Reach will automatically transform these "ternary" `{!reach} Reach.App` instances into the above form.
+The current version of Reach will automatically transform these "ternary" `{!rsh} Reach.App` instances into the above form.

 Future versions of Reach will deprecate this transform and such programs will be invalid.